soupnasty/techheroes/README.md

 ### Call Request Routes
 Call requests are what users make to any hero they desire.
 The user has to have a verified email and verified phone before they can make a call request.
+If the user does not have payment info stored, the front end should ask for payment info after the user submits the request.

 #### Create a call request